willhains/purity/README.md

 ## Development Status

 Purity is currently is in an early development stage, but is based on a design that is already used in mission-critical systems of a large financial institution.
 (No guarantees of safety or quality are made or implied.
 Use at your own risk.)
 Comments and contributions are welcome and encouraged.
-Public APIs are unlikely to change, but may do so without notice.
+Public APIs are <s>un</s>likely to change<s>, but may do so</s> without notice.

 ## Contribution